my-other-github-account/llama-benchy/README.md

 - Configurable latency measurement mode.
 - Supports concurrent requests (`--concurrency`) to measure throughput under load.
 - Can save results to file in Markdown, JSON, or CSV format.
-- Can save granular time-series data for token generation when JSON output is used (`--save-total-throughput-timeseries` and `--save-total-throughput-timeseries`).
+- Can save granular time-series data for token generation when JSON output is used (`--save-total-throughput-timeseries` and `--save-all-throughput-timeseries`).

 # Current Limitations